 St. Patrick’s Day is not the only parade in New Orleans in March!
 New Orleans always finds a reason to celebrate, and there are two parades in celebrate Italian (and Irish) heritage in the French Quarter and in the suburb of Metairie.

-Italian-American St. Jospeh's Day Parade starts Saturday, March 15 at 3 pm at the intersection of Convention Center Blvd. and Girod Street.
+Italian-American St. Jospeh's Day Parade generally takes place on the Saturday closest to St. Joseph's Day, starting at 3 pm at the intersection of Convention Center Blvd. and Girod Street.

 The Italian-American Marching Club was established in 1970 by Joseph Cardenia and friends.
 It is one of the largest ethnic organizations in the southeastern United States.
 The membership totals has grown to 1,500 strong in the past few years.

 Their objective is to keep Italian heritage prevalent in New Orleans, the destination of many Italians in the 19th and 20th centuries.
 The focal point of their organization incorporates the focal point of New Orleans’s festive culture – the parade each St. Joseph’s Day.
 The event begins with pizza, wine and Italian music, before the marchers who are dressed in black tuxedos march through the French Quarter.
 Locals and visitors line the streets to join the celebration and the marchers exchange salutations, hand out silk flowers and fava beans, as they dance and sing through the streets.